Marc Armitage - Thought Crime

 “The affordances of the environment are what it offers the animal, what it provides or furnishes, either for good or ill …” (p.127)

-Further, he describes them as being ‘action possibilities’ inherent in the environment, in other words things that could happen within a given space specifically because aspects of that space allows for the possibility of those things to happen.
+Further, he describes them as being ‘action possibilities’ within the environment, in other words things that could happen within a given space specifically because aspects of that space allows for the possibility of those things to happen.
+This is true whether those affordances are deliberatly provided or they are simply inherent in the space.

-For example, a naturally occurring slope in an outside space might provide the opportunity to slide down it even if, and this is an important point, even if that slope was not provided as a place to slide down.
+For example, a play setting that provides a slide is providing a deliberate affordance that gives children the opportunity to slide; a naturally occurring slope in an outside space might also provide the opportunity to slide even if, and this is an important point, even if that slope was not provided as a place to slide down.

 The point being that an affordance might be deliberate or accidental and contains multiple possibilities that are brought to life by the person interacting with them.